Ready-to-run application examples for your NemoClaw sandbox โ policy, prompt, and personalization for each workflow

 CONTEXT YOU CAN WRITE:

-- /workspace/redteam/reports/ โ your punch lists go here.
+- /sandbox/redteam/reports/ โ your punch lists go here.

 history so you don't re-flag rejected findings.